By Larry Kohn, Atlanta Sex Crimes Lawyer and Georgia Super Lawyer for Almost 30 Years

 Digital child molestation is real.
 Georgia courts have upheld convictions where adults sent dick pics or nude selfies to 14-15 year olds via text message or social media.
 The law specifically includes “any act which … can be electronically transmitted.”
 Sexual intent makes it child molestation under O.C.G.A. § 16-6-4, even without physical proximity.

-First offense child molestation = 5-20 years in prison (mandatory minimum 5 years served).
-Additional consequences include:
+Even a first offense child molestation conviction can put you behind bars for up to 20 years in state prison (mandatory minimum 5 years served).
+Additional penalties include:

 - No first-offender treatment (cannot get record restriction)